gravitee-io/gravitee-policy-ai-prompt-guard-rails/.docgen/overview.md

 ## Content Checks

-The Content Checks property specifies the classification labels that will be applied to evaluate prompts.
-Labels should be chosen in alignment with the selected model's capabilities and the intended filtering goals—for instance, filtering for profanity while omitting toxicity checks.
+The Content Checks property specifies the classification labels that are applied to evaluate prompts.
+You should choose Labels in alignment with the selected model's capabilities and the intended filtering goals.
+For example, filtering for profanity while omitting toxicity checks.

-Supported labels are typically documented in the model’s card or configuration file.
+Supported labels are documented in the model’s card or configuration file.

 ## AI Model Resource

 The policy requires an **AI Model Text Classification Resource** to be defined at the API level.
-This resource serves as the classification engine for evaluating prompt content during policy execution.
+This resource serves as the classification engine for evaluating prompts' content during policy execution.

-Details on creating and managing such resources can be found at: https://documentation.gravitee.io/apim/policies/resources
+For more information about creating and managing resources, go to [Resources](https://documentation.gravitee.io/apim/policies/resources)

 NOTE: After the resource is created, the policy must be configured with the corresponding name using the **AI Model Resource Name** property.